Mental & Emotional Health Resources

 Any member of the CMU community, alumni, family member or friend may know or feel a CMU student may be in need of support or assistance due to behavioral, mental health and well-being concerns.
 CaPS gets a number of calls per year from friends, family members, and staff/faculty concerned for a student.
 Individuals can also use the CMU Cares Referral Form to share their concerns.

 Paws to Relax is a weekly program that takes place in the Mindfulness Room.
 Animal Friends, a local animal shelter, brings therapy animals to campus who provide comfort and support to members of our campus community.
-Volunteers may also bring their animals to campus free of charge to interact and socialize.
 Currently, dogs visit each week and we occasionally offer bunny visits, too!
-Join us at our new time on Tuesdays from 6:30-7:30 p.m. in the Mindfulness Room.
+Join us on Wednesdays from 7-8 p.m. in the Mindfulness Room.

 Wellbeing Tip: Practice mindfulness by bringing awareness to your senses while doing every day tasks, like brushing your teeth.
 Observe the sensations, noticing fine details.
 Bring a gentle curiosity to the experience.